Now Accepting Summer 2015 FLP Proposals!

 The faculty leader should consult with their department to determine which existing course number would be suitable to use for this FLP.
 Faculty will have to take into consideration the course topic, desired number of units and time abroad, methods of delivery and evaluation, if the course will satisfy G.E. requirements, etc.

 Faculty leaders may choose to arrange student accommodations, classroom space, and tours on their own, but as these on-site logistics can be one of the most daunting parts of leading a FLP, most faculty leaders choose to work with one of many reputable study abroad provider organizations to handle this aspect.
 Providers offer the benefit of having another level of on-site support in the event of any questions or accidents.
-Whenever possible IPS recommends faculty utilize the services of a provider.
+Whenever possible FLP Office recommends faculty utilize the services of a provider.

 Faculty leaders should contact a provider with a site in the desired country and give them details about the program they wish to put together such as a rough itinerary, desired style of accommodations and classroom space, and what kinds of excursions or trips they would like to include.
 Faculty can be as vague or as specific as they would like and the provider will work with their on-site team to put together a complete itinerary with costs which will be added to the overall FLP program fee.
 Eventually, if the faculty leader elects to utilize a provider’s services, a contract will be drawn up that the provider, the faculty leader, and SJSU must sign off on.
-The FLP Coordinator can assist with this process if there are any questions or concerns.
+FLP Office staff can assist with this process if there are any questions or concerns.
 A list of reputable providers that have worked with SJSU in the past may be found in the FLP Provider List.

 Regarding student transportation to and from the program location, faculty leaders can choose to either let the students arrange transportation themselves or organize group travel.
 Each method has its pros and cons, but for most FLPs, faculty leaders tend to let the students arrange travel themselves and just be responsible for showing up in-country on the program start date at a pre-determined location.